 Tim Blackman‘s article on the recent boom in demand for industrial property has been featured in Warehouse Logistics.

-Tim discusses the number of driving forces behind this recent boom and the key considerations when looking to acquire industrial properties by way of a formal lease that have become especially important in today’s hi-tech industry.
+Tim discusses the number of driving forces behind this recent boom and the key considerations when looking to acquire industrial properties by way of a formal lease that has become especially important in today’s hi-tech industry.

 - Survey – Whilst this is always recommended in order to inspect a property’s general state of repair and condition, it can also be a useful tool to review the functionality of existing technology and service media which an operator will typically take on or responsibility for under a full repairing lease.